About us

 View the thought without judgement.

-Then challenge the thought, see it for what it is: an experience that has now built emotional resilience, making you more prepared for the next social encounter.
+Then challenge the thought and see it for what it is: an experience that has now built emotional resilience, making you more well versed for the next social encounter.

-You might have read this and decided you now want to change how you live your life, but in a week or 2 you’ll go back to doing things the way you always have.
+One might try to break their negative thought patterns, but in a week or 2 they'll go back to doing things the way they always had.

 The Stoics came up with a solution for this as were equally aware of the problem.